Life On The Mississippi Mark Twain

 Comprehensive Overview

 The art of piloting is central to Life on the Mississippi.
-Twain dedicates a significant portion of the book to describing the skills and knowledge required to navigate the treacherous waters of the Mississippi.
+Twain dedicates a significant portion of the book to describing the skills and knowledge required to figure out the treacherous waters of the Mississippi.
 A pilot had to memorize the ever-changing course of the river, learn to recognize landmarks, and anticipate the effects of currents and weather.
 It was a demanding profession that required both intelligence and courage.
 Twain's detailed descriptions of piloting techniques provide a fascinating glimpse into a specialized trade that has largely disappeared in the modern era.

 Trends and Latest Developments